syedayazsa/iris-prediction-service/README.md

 ### Testing Modules

 - `test_api.py`: Holds integration tests validate the Flask API's endpoints by simulating real-world requests and checking responses.
 It uses pytest fixtures to create a temporary test model and a Flask test client for isolated testing.
 The tests cover valid and invalid input cases, boundary values, and API performance with large batches.
-Assertions verify correct responses, error handling, and consistency in predictions.
+Assertions are in place to verify correct responses, and error handling.

 ## CI/CD Pipeline